 Translated from the Tamil prose by C. Brito of manuscripts written somewhere around 1736.
 Includes a detailed account of the ‘Poothathampi’ episode involving Don Manuel D’Andrado and the murder of a Tamil Mudaliyar.
 Don Manuel D’Andrado fell in love with his wife.
 This story is told in a subsequent Nadagam (play) that was made in Jaffna, and is one of the oldest Tamil plays performed in the nadagam style.
 This episode was hotly debated even as late as the 1940s and included within these pages are some pamphlets and newspaper clippings from 1941.

-Notes on Jaffna John.
-H. Martyn American Ceylon Mission Press, Tellippalai, Ceylon 1923
+John.
+H. Martyn.
+American Ceylon Mission Press, Tellippalai, Ceylon 1923

 This detailed study by Roberts document the ‘Rise of the Karavas’ and reconstructs the network of historical and social factors to explain it.
-Has many references to the de Fonseka families of Kalutara and to S. R. de Fonseka, E. C. de Fonseka and the de Fonseka families of Kalutara in general.
+Has many references to the De Fonseka families of Kalutara and to S. R. de Fonseka, E. C. de Fonseka.
 It lists E. C. de Fonseka as the second highest plantation owner in 1927, based on an analysis of the Ferguson’s Directory of the same year.

 Contains references to Reynaldus D’Andrado, Cornelis and Johannes de Fonseka, Carolis de Fonseka, S. R. de Fonseka and Manuel de Fonseka.